ibm-cloud-docs/openpages/admin-provisioning.md

       - You can choose to include sample data.
     - Click **Solutions** and choose at least one.
 7. Read and agree to the terms, then click **Create**.
 Your {{site.data.keyword.openpages_short}} instance is being created.

+While provisioning your environment, ensure that you have configured your customer-managed encryption keys.
+For mor information, see [Customer-managed encryption key configuration guide](/docs/openpages?topic=openpages-customer-managed-encryption-key-configuration-guide).{. :note}

 8. To see the progress, go to the **Resource list**.
 9. In the search box, type **openpages**.